-Jordan Hussey is a person in long-term recovery and makes it her life’s mission to help others who facing similar struggles.
+Jordan Hussey is a person in long-term recovery and makes it her life’s mission to help others who are facing similar struggles.
 During her early recovery from Substance Use Disorder, she found many people didn’t talk about recovery, wellness or the resources that are available.
 Today, Jordan speaks about that struggle and uses her experience to advocate and empower others and to connect them with the resources they may need.

 Before joining J’s Place, she worked with the Georgia Council on Substance Abuse as a Neonatal Intensive Care Unit Peer Recovery Coach at Northeast Georgia Medical Center.
 Prior to this she was a Substance Abuse Tech at Twin Lakes Recovery Center.